hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

-Two special types, `varray` and `darray`, currently exist to facilitate migration from the legacy `array` type towards a more type-safe codebase (note that both legacy `array` and these migration types are temporary, the plan is for all of them to be removed from tha Hack language eventually).
+Two special types, `varray` and `darray`, currently exist to facilitate migration from the legacy `array` type towards a more type-safe codebase (note that both legacy `array` and these migration types are temporary, the plan is for all of them to be removed from the Hack language eventually).

 While migrating straight to `vec` and `dict` would be preferable (and may be possible for smaller projects), it is usually not possible without manual review